vishalv22/Python/Chapter 5/readme.md

 ```

 ## 5.3 Mutability of List :
-A list is mutable, which means we can change its element after creation. <br>
+- A list is mutable, which means we can change its element after creation.
-In contrast, string are immutable (cannot be changed once created).<br>
+- In contrast, string are immutable (cannot be changed once created).

 Example on changing list item:
 ```bash